samytichadou/Auto_Reload_Blender_addon/dev/notes.md

 - [x] remove libraries
 - [x] reveal file in explorer bug in linux
 - [x] validation on save and revert operator

-minor
-- [ ] size of image preview
-- [ ] direct link to donate
-- [ ] reload vse strips logic
-- [ ] debug lib to reload when linking
-- [ ] reload udim tiles images
-- [ ] important reports
-- [ ] select file in linux explorer when revealing it
-- [ ] check reveal in explorer on mac os